Winter in Amsterdam

 "It's the most wonderful time of the year..."
 Winter in Amsterdam always have something magical.
 And there is so much to do!
 Let's forget it is cold outside and discover Amsterdam in a unique way.

 Winter in Amsterdam does not per se revolve around Christmas, but it is a big part.
 Over the years, the Dutch have adopted some great Christmas experience for both locals and tourists.
 We all know the big Christmas fairs in London and Berlin.
 But did you know the Dutch know how to organize Christmas markets as well?

 The Winter Parade is the Dutch answer to these fairs to prove Amsterdam owns Christmas.
-This huge festival takes place in the Amsterdam RAI, from December 22nd until January 1st.
+This huge festival takes place in the Amsterdam RAI, from end of December until January 1st.
 Be prepared for a full day of ice skating, Christmas disco, Christmas movies and oliebollen (Dutch doughnuts).
 Or shop for hours at the countless stalls that sell Christmas balls and other decorations for your Christmas tree.
 To give you an indication of the size of the Parade: the skating rink alone is already 700 square meters.